taikoxyz/taiko-mono/packages/protocol/contracts/actors_privileges_deployments.md

 - **Role**: This domain role is given to Bridge smart contracts (both chains).
 - **Privileges**:
-  - The right to trigger transfering/minting the tokens (on destination chain) (be it ERC20, ERC721, ERC1155) from the vault contracts
+  - The right to trigger transferring/minting the tokens (on destination chain) (be it ERC20, ERC721, ERC1155) from the vault contracts
-  - The right to trigger releasing the custodied assets on the source chain (if bridging is not successful)
+  - The right to trigger releasing the custody assets on the source chain (if bridging is not successful)

 ### 1.3 ERCXXX_Vault